 Rivers form the principal part of the water systems of Azerbaijan.
 There are 8,359 rivers of various lengths within Azerbaijan.
-Of them, 8,188 rivers are less than 25 kilometres in length.
-Only 24 rivers are over 100 kilometres long.
-Kur, Araz, Ganikh (in Alazan), Gabirri (Iori), Samur, Terter, Turyan, Aghstafa, Hekeri, Vilesh and others are the largest rivers that flow through the country.
+Of them, 8,188 rivers are less than 25 kilometers in length.
+Only 24 rivers are over 100 kilometers long.
+Kur, Araz, Ganikh (in Alazan), Gabirri (Iori), Samur, Terter, Turyan, Aghstafa, Hekeri, Vilesh, and others are the largest rivers that flow through the country.

 The country's rivers are divided into three groups: